 Spousal maintenance may take the form of a regular cash payment or a lump sum.
 It is typically utilised to make up any shortfall in payments of household bills, utilities, rates and other day to day expenses that the financially weaker party cannot afford to pay on their own.

-How do you make an application for spousal maintenance?
+How do you make a spousal maintenance application?

-To bring an Application for spousal maintenance, a party must be able to show that:
+To bring a spousal maintenance application, a party must be able to show that: